Morning After Pill

 - GP surgeries

-You’ll need to book an appointment or visit the centre or clinic in person to get the morning after pill.
+You usually need to book an appointment or visit the centre or clinic in person to get the morning after pill.
 Your GP surgery may offer telephone appointments on the same day if you call first thing in the morning.
 If your doctor prescribes you the morning after pill, you will not need to pay for this prescription.
 All prescribed contraceptives are free on the NHS.
+Note that some GP surgeries close at the weekend but you can contact 111 instead.

 Can you get the morning after pill over the counter?